Quantifying electron-nuclear spin entanglement dynamics in central-spin systems using one-tangles: Entanglement growth during dynamical decoupling

 In this section, we demonstrate the use of the one-tangling power for characterizing and controlling electron spin dephasing under a single unit of the CPMG sequence.
-The decohering power given by Eq. (\ref{eq:electronicepa3/2}) can readily be plotted for the simulated nuclear ensemble by adjusting the form of the generalized Makhlin invariant to be $G_1^{(i)} = \frac{1}{d_i^2}|\text{Tr}\big(R_{n_0}^{\mathrm{CPMG},(i)}\big)^{\dagger}R_{n_1}^{\mathrm{CPMG},(i)}|^2$.
+The decohering power given by Eq.\ (\ref{eq:electronicepa3/2}) can readily be plotted for the simulated nuclear ensemble by adjusting the form of the generalized Makhlin invariant to be $G_1^{(i)} = \frac{1}{d_i^2}|\text{Tr}\big(R_{n_0}^{\mathrm{CPMG},(i)}\big)^{\dagger}R_{n_1}^{\mathrm{CPMG},(i)}|^2$.
 Figure \ref{fig:ensemble}(a) reveals that the electronic one-tangling power of $U_{\text{CPMG}}$ is generally smaller than during free evolution, saturating to the maximum value on a much slower timescale depending on the value of $a^{\text{nc}}_i$.
-For $a^{\text{nc}}_i/2\pi = 0.0051$ MHz, we checked that the one-tangling power saturates at the value attained at $t = 10^3$ $\upmu$s (see Fig. \ref{fig:ensemble}(a)) at least for timescales of up to $10$ ms. This result demonstrates how a single unit of the CPMG sequence reduces hyperfine-induced noise in the QD by working to effectively cancel out the Overhauser field \cite{petta2005coherent}.
+For $a^{\text{nc}}_i/2\pi = 0.0051$ MHz, we checked that the one-tangling power saturates at the value attained at $t = 10^3$ $\upmu$s (see Fig.\ \ref{fig:ensemble}(a)) at least for timescales of up to $10$ ms. This result demonstrates how a single unit of the CPMG sequence reduces hyperfine-induced noise in the QD by working to effectively cancel out the Overhauser field \cite{petta2005coherent}.
 In the next section, we show how to suppress decoherence further by tailoring our driving scheme appropriately.

-We explore the crucial role of $\omega_i$ and therefore, the external magnetic field, on electron spin dephasing by examining the coherence times of the electron coupled to the simulated ensemble of $80,247$ nuclei for a range of nuclear Larmor frequencies, shown in Fig. \ref{fig:omegavst}(b).
-We assume the same distributions of hyperfine and quadrupolar coupling parameters as in Sec. \ref{subsec:spatialdep}, but now compute the electron spin dephasing times for different values of $\omega_i$.
+We explore the crucial role of $\omega_i$ and therefore, the external magnetic field, on electron spin dephasing by examining the coherence times of the electron coupled to the simulated ensemble of $80,247$ nuclei for a range of nuclear Larmor frequencies, shown in Fig.\ \ref{fig:omegavst}(b).
+We assume the same distributions of hyperfine and quadrupolar coupling parameters as in Sec.\ \ref{subsec:spatialdep}, but now compute the electron spin dephasing times for different values of $\omega_i$.
 We define the dephasing times to be the instances in which the decohering power reaches half its maximum value within a given evolution.
 Note that the total amount of entanglement can vary with each $\omega_i$.

 We have shown how implementing the CPMG sequence on the QD electron cancels out entanglement with unwanted nuclei.
 Next we explore ways to maximally entangle desired subsets of nuclei using realistic parameter values informed by the nuclear one-tangling power and supported by analytics that capture when degeneracies of the QD Hamiltonian occur.